OpenEvalProject/evals/manuscripts/elife-93246/v1/manuscript.md

 While this work’s strengths lie in a large sample size, high-quality MRI and clinical data, robust image processing, and a comprehensive methodology for examining the link of MetS and brain health, it also has limitations.
 First, the virtual histology analysis relies on post-mortem brain samples, potentially different from in-vivo profiles.
 In addition, the predominance of UKB subjects may bias the results, and potential reliability issues of the cognitive assessment in the UKB need to be acknowledged (Gell et al., 2023).
 Lastly, the cross-sectional design restricts the ability for demonstrating causative effects.
 Longitudinal assessment of the surveyed relationships would provide more robust evidence and therefore, future studies should move in this direction.

-## Conclusion
+### Conclusion

 Our analysis revealed associative effects of MetS, structural brain integrity, and cognition, complementing existing efforts to motivate and inform strategies for cardiometabolic risk reduction.
 In conjunction, a characteristic and reproducible structural imaging fingerprint associated with MetS was identified.
 This pattern of MetS-related brain morphological abnormalities was linked to local histological as well as global network topological features.
 Collectively, our results highlight how an integrative, multi-modal, and multi-scale analysis approach can lead to a more holistic understanding of the neural underpinnings of MetS and its risk components.
 As research in this field advances, leveraging neuroimaging may improve personalized cardiometabolic risk mitigation approaches.

 ## Materials and methods

-## Study population – the UK Biobank and Hamburg City Health Study
+### Study population – the UK Biobank and Hamburg City Health Study

 Here, we investigated cross-sectional clinical and imaging data from two large-scale population-based cohort studies: (1) the UK Biobank (UKB, n=39,668, age 45–80 years; application number 41655) and (2) the Hamburg City Health Study (HCHS, n=2637, age 45–74 years) (Miller et al., 2016; Jagodzinski et al., 2020).
 Both studies recruit large study samples with neuroimaging data alongside a detailed demographic and clinical assessment.
 Respectively, data for the first visit including a neuroimaging assessment were included.
 Individuals were excluded if they had a history or a current diagnosis of neurological or psychiatric disease.
 Field IDs of the used UKB variables are presented in Appendix 1—table 5.
 UKB individuals were excluded based on the non-cancer illnesses codes (http://biobank.ndph.ox.ac.uk/showcase/coding.cgi?id=6).
 Excluded conditions were Alzheimer’s disease; alcohol, opioid, and other dependencies; amyotrophic lateral sclerosis; brain injury; brain abscess; chronic neurological problem; encephalitis; epilepsy; hemorrhage; head injury; meningitis; multiple sclerosis; Parkinson’s disease; skull fracture.
 Same criteria were applied to HCHS individuals based on the neuroradiological evaluation and self-reported diagnoses variables.
 To enhance comparability to previous studies we supplemented a case-control analysis enabling to complement continuous multivariate statistical analyses by group statistics.
 Therefore, a MetS sample was identified based on the consensus definition of the International Diabetes Federation (Appendix 1—table 6) and matched to a control cohort.

-## Ethics approval
+### Ethics approval

 The UKB was ethically approved by the North West Multi-Centre Research Ethics Committee (MREC).
 Details on the UKB Ethics and Governance framework are provided online (https://www.ukbiobank.ac.uk/media/0xsbmfmw/egf.pdf).
 The HCHS was approved by the local ethics committee of the Landesärztekammer Hamburg (State of Hamburg Chamber of Medical Practitioners, PV5131).
 Good Clinical Practice (GCP), Good Epidemiological Practice (GEP), and the Declaration of Helsinki were the ethical guidelines that governed the conduct of the HCHS (Petersen et al., 2020).
 Written informed consent was obtained from all participants investigated in this work.

-## Clinical assessment
+### Clinical assessment

 In the UK Biobank, a battery of cognitive tests is administered, most of which represent shortened and computerized versions of established tests aiming for a comprehensive and concise assessment of cognition (Sudlow et al., 2015).
 From this battery, we investigated tests for executive function and processing speed (Reaction Time Test, Symbol Digit Substitution Test, Tower Rearranging Test, Trail Making Tests A and B), memory (Numeric Memory Test, Paired Associate Learning Test, Prospective Memory Test), and reasoning (Fluid Intelligence Test, Matrix Pattern Completion Test).
 Detailed descriptions of the individual tests can be found elsewhere (Fawns-Ritchie and Deary, 2020).
 Furthermore, some tests (Matrix Pattern Completion Test, Numeric Memory Test, Paired Associate Learning Test, Symbol Digit Substitution Test, Trail Making Test, and Tower Rearranging Test) are only administered to a subsample of the UKB imaging cohort explaining the missing test results for a subgroup of participants.

 In the HCHS, cognitive testing was administered by a trained study nurse and included the Animal Naming Test, Trail Making Test A and B, Multiple Choice Vocabulary Intelligence Test B, and Word List Recall subtests of the Consortium to Establish a Registry for Alzheimer’s Disease Neuropsychological Assessment Battery (CERAD-Plus), as well as the Clock Drawing Test (Morris et al., 1989; Shulman, 2000).

-## MRI acquisition
+### MRI acquisition

 The full UKB neuroimaging protocol can be found online (https://biobank.ctsu.ox.ac.uk/crystal/crystal/docs/brain_mri.pdf; Miller et al., 2016).
 MR images were acquired on a 3 T Siemens Skyra MRI scanner (Siemens, Erlangen, Germany).
 T1-weighted MRI used a 3D MPRAGE sequence with 1 mm isotropic resolution with the following sequence parameters: repetition time = 2000 ms, echo time = 2.01 ms, 256 axial slices, slice thickness = 1 mm, and in-plane resolution = 1 × 1 mm.
 In the HCHS, MR images were acquired as well on a 3 T Siemens Skyra MRI scanner.
 Measurements were performed with a protocol as described in previous work (Petersen et al., 2020).
 In detail, for 3D T1-weighted anatomical images, rapid acquisition gradient-echo sequence (MPRAGE) was used with the following sequence parameters: repetition time = 2500 ms, echo time = 2.12 ms, 256 axial slices, slice thickness = 0.94 mm, and in-plane resolution = 0.83 × 0.83 mm.

-## Estimation of brain morphological measures
+### Estimation of brain morphological measures

 To achieve comparability and reproducibility, the preconfigured and containerized CAT12 pipeline (CAT12.7 r1743; https://github.com/m-wierzba/cat-container; Wierzba and Hoffstaedter, 2022) was employed for surface reconstruction and cortical thickness measurement building upon a projection-based thickness estimation method as well as computation of subcortical volumes (Gaser et al., 2022).
 Cortical thickness measures were normalized from individual to 32 k fsLR surface space (conte69) to ensure vertex correspondence across subjects.
 Subcortical volumes were computed for the Melbourne Subcortex Atlas parcellation resolution 1 (Tian et al., 2020).
 Volumetric measures for the anterior and posterior thalamus parcels were averaged to obtain a single measure for the thalamus.
 Individuals with a CAT12 image quality rating lower than 75% were excluded during the quality assessment.
 To facilitate large-scale data management while ensuring provenance tracking and reproducibility, we employed the DataLad-based FAIRly big workflow for image data processing (Wagner et al., 2022).

-## Statistical analysis
+### Statistical analysis

 Statistical computations and plotting were performed in python 3.9.7 leveraging bctpy (v.
 0.6.0), brainstat (v.
 0.3.6), brainSMASH (v.
 0.11.0), and the ENIGMA toolbox (v.
 1.1.3). matplotlib (v.
 3.5.1), neuromaps (v.
 0.0.1), numpy (v.
 1.22.3), pandas (v.
 1.4.2), pingouin (v.
 0.5.1), pyls (v.
 0.0.1), scikit-learn (v.
 1.0.2), scipy (v.
 1.7.3), seaborn (v.
 0.11.2) as well as in matlab (v.
 2021b) using ABAnnotate (v.
 0.1.1).

-## Partial least squares correlation analysis
+#### Partial least squares correlation analysis

 To relate MetS components and brain morphology, we performed a PLS using pyls (https://github.com/rmarkello/pyls; Markello, 2021).
 PLS identifies covariance profiles that relate to two sets of variables in a data-driven multivariate analysis (Krishnan et al., 2011).
 Here, we related regional cortical thickness and subcortical volumes to clinical measurements of MetS components, i.e., obesity (waist circumference, hip circumference, waist-hip ratio, body mass index), arterial hypertension (systolic blood pressure, diastolic blood pressure), dyslipidemia (high-density lipoprotein, low-density lipoprotein, total cholesterol, triglycerides) and insulin resistance (HbA1c, non-fasting blood glucose).
 Before conducting the PLS, missing values were imputed via k-nearest neighbor imputation (nneighbor = 4) with imputation only taking into account variables of the same group, i.e., MetS component variables were imputed based on the remaining MetS component data only and not based on demographic variables.
 To account for age, sex, education, and cohort (UKB/HCHS) as potential confounds, they were regressed out of brain morphological and MetS component data.

 We then performed PLS as described in previous work (Petersen et al., 2022b).
 Methodological details are covered in Figure 1a and Box 1.
 Brain morphological measures were randomly permuted (npermute = 5000) to assess the statistical significance of derived latent variables and their corresponding covariance profiles.
 Subject-specific PLS scores, including a clinical score and an imaging score, were computed.
 Higher scores indicate stronger adherence to the respective covariance profiles: a high clinical score signifies pronounced expression of the clinical profile, and a high imaging score reflects marked adherence to the brain morphological profile.
 Bootstrap resampling (nbootstrap = 5000) was performed to assess the contribution of individual variables to the imaging-clinical relationship.
 Confidence intervals (95%) of singular vector weights were computed for clinical variables to assess the significance of their contribution.
 To estimate the contributions of brain regions, bootstrap ratios were computed as the singular vector weight divided by the bootstrap-estimated standard error.
 A high bootstrap ratio is indicative of a region’s contribution, as a relevant region shows a high singular vector weight alongside a small standard error implying stability across bootstraps.
 The bootstrap ratio equals a z-score in the case of a normally distributed bootstrap.
 Hence, brain region contributions were considered significant if the bootstrap ratio was >1.96 or <−1.96 (95% confidence interval).
 Overall model robustness was assessed via a 10-fold cross-validation by correlating out-of-sample PLS scores within each fold.

-## Mediation analysis
+#### Mediation analysis

 In a post-hoc mediation analysis, we investigated how the subject-specific clinical PLS score of the first latent variable, reflecting the degree of an individual’s expression of the identified MetS risk profile, relates to cognitive test outcomes, and whether this relationship is influenced by the imaging PLS score of the first latent variable, which represents the degree of brain morphological differences (Figure 1b).
 This analysis allows to separate the total effect of the clinical PLS score on cognitive performance into: (1) a direct effect (the immediate link of clinical scores and cognition), and (2) an indirect effect (the portion influenced by the imaging PLS score).
 This approach helps to disentangle the complex interplay between MetS and cognitive function by examining the role of brain structural effects as a potential intermediary.
 We considered an indirect effect as mediating if there was a significant association between the clinical and imaging PLS scores, the imaging PLS score was significantly associated with the cognitive outcome, and if the link between clinical scores and cognitive outcomes weakened (partial mediation) or became insignificant (full mediation) after accounting for imaging scores.
 The significance of mediation was assessed using bootstrapping (nbootstrap = 5000), with models adjusted for age, sex, and education.
 To obtain standardized estimates, mediation analysis inputs were z-scored beforehand.
 Given the variation in cognitive test batteries between the UKB and HCHS cohorts, only individuals with results from the respective tests were considered in each mediation analysis.
 To account for the different versions of the Trail Making Tests A and B used in both cohorts, test results were harmonized through z-scoring within the individual subsamples before a pooled z-scoring step.

-## Contextualization analysis
+#### Contextualization analysis

 We investigated the link of MetS and regional brain morphological measurements in the context of cell-specific gene expression profiles and structural and functional brain network characteristics (Figure 1c).
-Therefore, we used the Schaefer-parcellated (400×7 and 100×7, v.1) bootstrap ratio map and related it to indices representing different gene expression and network topological properties of the human cortex via spatial correlations (Spearman correlation, rsp) on a group-level (Schaefer et al., 2018).
+Therefore, we used the Schaefer-parcellated (400×7 and 100×7, v.1) bootstrap ratio map and related it to indices representing different gene expression and network topological properties of the human cortex via spatial correlations (Spearman correlation, $r_{sp}$) on a group-level (Schaefer et al., 2018).

 Virtual histology analysis.
 We performed a virtual histology analysis leveraging gene transcription information to quantify the density of different cell populations across the cortex employing the ABAnnotate toolbox (Lotter, 2022; Dukart et al., 2021).
 Genes corresponding with specific cell populations of the central nervous system were identified based on a classification derived from single nucleus-RNA sequencing data (Lake et al., 2016).
 The gene-cell type mapping is provided by the PsychENCODE database (http://resource.psychencode.org/Datasets/Derived/SC_Decomp/DER-19_Single_cell_markergenes_TPM.xlsx; Wang et al., 2018).
 The abagen toolbox (v.
 0.1.3) was used to obtain regional microarray expression data of these genes for Schaefer 100×7 parcels based on the Allen Human Brain Atlas (AHBA) (Markello et al., 2021).
 The Schaefer 100×7 atlas was used as it better matches the sampling density of the AHBA eventually resulting in no parcels with missing values.
 Regional expression patterns of genes corresponding to astrocytes, endothelial cells, excitatory neuron populations (Ex1-8), inhibitory neuron populations (In1-8), microglia, and oligodendrocytes were extracted.
 Instead of assessing the correspondence between MetS effects and the expression pattern of each gene directly, we employed ensemble-based gene category enrichment analysis (GCEA) (Fulcher et al., 2021).
 This approach represents a modification to customary GCEA addressing the issues of gene-gene dependency through within-category co-expression which is caused by shared spatial embedding as well as spatial autocorrelation of cortical transcriptomics data.
 In brief, gene transcription indices were averaged within categories (here cell populations) and spatially correlated with the bootstrap ratio map.
 Statistical significance was assessed by comparing the empirical correlation coefficients against a null distribution derived from surrogate maps with preserved spatial embedding and autocorrelation computed via a spatial lag model (Burt et al., 2018).
 Further details on the processing steps covered by ABAnnotate can be found elsewhere (https://osf.io/gcxun; Lotter et al., 2023).

 Brain network topology.
 To investigate the cortical MetS effects pattern in the context of brain network topology, three connectivity metrics were leveraged based on data from structural and functional brain imaging: weighted degree centrality, neighborhood abnormality as well as macroscale functional connectivity gradients as described previously (Petersen et al., 2022b).
 These were computed based on functional and structural consensus connectomes at group-level derived from the Human Connectome Project Young Adults dataset comprised in the ENIGMA toolbox (Larivière et al., 2021; Larivière et al., 2020).
 The preprocessing of these connectomes is described elsewhere (Larivière et al., 2020).

 Weighted degree centrality.
 Weighted degree centrality is a measure of a brain region’s topological relevance and is commonly used for the identification of brain network hubs (van den Heuvel and Sporns, 2013).
-The degree centrality of a node i was computed as the sum of its functional or structural connection weights (Rubinov and Sporns, 2010).
+The degree centrality of a node $i$ was computed as the sum of its functional or structural connection weights (Rubinov and Sporns, 2010).
 The resulting values were ranked before further analysis.

 Neighborhood abnormality.
 Neighborhood abnormality represents a summary measure of a cortical property in the node neighborhood defined by functional or structural brain network connectivity (Shafiei et al., 2020).
-In this work, the MetS-related morphological abnormalities (bootstrap ratio or t-statistic) in nodes j connected to node i were averaged and weighted by their respective functional or structural seed connectivity (wij):Ai=1Ni∑j∈NiCjwij
+In this work, the MetS-related morphological abnormalities (bootstrap ratio or t-statistic) in nodes $j$ connected to node $i$ were averaged and weighted by their respective functional or structural seed connectivity ($w_{ij}$):

+$$
+A_{i}=\frac{1}{N_{i}}\sumj\inN_{i}C_{j}w_{ij}
+$$

-where j is one of the connected nodes Ni , Cj is the measure of MetS-related effects on cortical thickness and the corresponding connection weight wij .
-The term 1Ni corrects for the nodal degree by normalizing the number of connections.
-For example, a high positive or negative Ai represents strong connectivity to nodes of pronounced MetS effects (Petersen et al., 2022b).
+where $j$ is one of the connected nodes $N_{i}$ , $C_{j}$ is the measure of MetS-related effects on cortical thickness and the corresponding connection weight $w_{ij}$ .
+The term $\frac{1}{Ni}$ corrects for the nodal degree by normalizing the number of connections.
+For example, a high positive or negative $A_{i}$ represents strong connectivity to nodes of pronounced MetS effects (Petersen et al., 2022b).

 Functional connectivity gradients.
 To contextualize the MetS-related morphological abnormalities with the functional network hierarchy, we derived macroscale functional connectivity gradients as a proxy of the canonical sensorimotor-association axis, which determines the distribution of manifold cortical properties (Margulies et al., 2016; Sydnor et al., 2021).
 Functional connectivity gradients were derived by applying diffusion map embedding on the HCP functional connectivity matrix using BrainSpace (Vos de Wael et al., 2020).
 A functional connectivity gradient can be interpreted as a spatial axis of connectivity variation spanning the cortical surface, as nodes of similar connectivity profiles are closely located on these axes.

 For this analysis, the statistical significance of spatial correlations was assessed via spin permutations (n=1000) which represent a null model preserving the inherent spatial autocorrelation of cortical information (Alexander-Bloch et al., 2018).
 Spin permutations are performed by projecting parcel-wise data onto a sphere which then is randomly rotated.
-After rotation, information is projected back on the surface, and a permuted rsp is computed.
+After rotation, information is projected back on the surface, and a permuted $r_{sp}$ is computed.
 A p-value is computed comparing the empirical correlation coefficient to the permuted distribution.
 To assure that our results do not depend on null model choice, we additionally tested our results against a variogram-based null model implemented in the brainSMASH toolbox (https://github.com/murraylab/brainsmash; Burt and Murray, 2020) as well as a network rewiring null model with preserved density and degree sequence (Burt et al., 2020; Maslov et al., 2004).

 All p-values resulting from both contextualization analyses were FDR-corrected for multiple comparisons.
 As we conducted this study mindful of the reuse of our resources, the MetS effect maps are provided as separate supplementary files to enable further analyses (Supplementary files 1-3).

-## Sensitivity analyses
+#### Sensitivity analyses

 For a sensitivity analysis, we reperformed the PLS separately within the UKB and HCHS cohorts.
 In contrast to the PLS main analysis, in these subset-specific PLS analyses cognitive test performances were also incorporated as clinical variables as cognitive batteries were subset-specific.
 This approach was employed to evaluate the stability of the results and to determine if cognitive tests contribute to the latent variables.